 I think this film would have been much better if Peter Cushing had returned as Van Helsing.
-I think it would have been interesting to have seen Van Helsings reaction to Dracula being back.
+I think it would have been interesting to have seen Van Helsing’s reaction to Dracula being back.
 Did he know he could return to life?
 Probably not.
-Remember he didn’t have all the facts in the first Hammer Dracula, he was very much learning about Vampires as he fought them, hence why he didn’t know that certain species could change into bats in the first film.
+Remember he didn’t have all the facts in the first Hammer Dracula.
+He was still very much learning about Vampires as he fought them, hence why he didn’t know that certain species could change into bats in the first film.

-Thus he most likely did not know Dracula could return at the end of the first film and therefore it would be interesting to see Van Helsing, now much older return and discover that all his work in the first film had been for nothing.
+It would be interesting to see Van Helsing, now much older return and discover that all his work in the first film had been for nothing.
 Dracula was back and the people of Klausenberg were still living in fear from the demon.
-Van Helsing would know that even if he killed Dracula again he would return eventually.
-It might be ten years, it might 100 years, but he would be back and thus all Van Helsing could do would be to delay him.
+Van Helsing would know that even if he killed Dracula again the monster would return eventually.
+It might be ten years, it might 100 years, but he would be back and all Van Helsing could do would be to delay him.
 It would change the dynamic of their feud with Van Helsing perhaps adopting a more pessimistic, cynical attitude as a result.
 Still the finale would then see Dracula and Van Helsing die fighting each other which would lead into Dracula AD.

 Other than Dracula’s death however I still say this the counts finest hour in any of the 19th century sequels at least.
 Not only is he more menacing but Christopher Lee is also given a chance to play off another actor properly for the first time really since the first film with Peter Cushing.
 In this case its Patrick Troughton as Klove.
 In the previous films Dracula just kind of smacks the young hero named Paul around before being killed, but here they can actually develop a relationship of sorts between Dracula and his manservant.

 Troughton is brilliant as Klove.
 Your feelings change towards him throughout the film.
-At times he is quite amusing, at others he is genuinely frightening when he ambushes Julie, yet you can’t help but pity him when the Count attacks him.
-His feelings for Sarah at first seem quite creepy, but ultimately help redeem him in a small way as he ends up sacrificing himself to save her.
+At times he is quite amusing, at others he is genuinely frightening such as when he ambushes Julie.
+His feelings for Sarah at first seem quite creepy, but ultimately help redeem Klove in a small way as he ends up sacrificing himself to save her.

 Roy Ward Baker directed this and despite some sloppy moments like the knife I think he manages to create a darker, and gloomier atmosphere than the previous films in the series.
 Even more so than Dracula Has Risen From the Grave, this film feels bleak, and pessimistic, with its more sympathetic characters dying gruesome deaths and a much darker, more flamboyantly sadistic Dracula.